GameMakerDiscord/textbox-9slice/README.md

 **They are to be used in the Draw GUI event.**

+# Example

+This project comes with a basic example for testing the scripts.
+Run the game and hold SPACE for the text to appear.

 # Functions

 Here are the main functions in this package: